NewAlexandria/leadership_readme/email-engagement-anatomy.md

 ## Address Validation

 Fresh address is an API which provides statuses for an email’s likelihood of deliverability.
-Given an email address, it will return statuses like ‘spam trap’, ‘disposable email’, ‘regular complainer’.
+Given an email address, systems should return statuses like `spam trap`, `disposable email`, `regular complainer`.

-Eng Tasks:
+##### ​Engineering / Integration

-a) Just before triggering the current TXL trigger query email status and report to Ongage.
+* Just before triggering the current TXL trigger query email status and report to the Unsub/validation system
-i) Integrate Fresh Address API as service ii) Create cache based on hashed email to avoid re-querying FA (Statuses Table in Email DB) iii) Patch contact in Ongage with FA status
+  * Integrate, e.g., Fresh Address API as service
+  * Create cache based on hashed email to avoid re-querying FA (Statuses Table in Email DB)
+  * Patch contact in Unsub/Validation, with the status

 ## Global Suppressions